I QUIT MY JOB.

 I left LA to invest in Washington state and moved out of my brother’s apartment.

-I acquired a portfolio of low income housing buildings regulated by the federal government spread across seven buildings, then eventually, I bought my first three hundred unit portfolio in the Midwest.
+I acquired a five building portfolio of low income housing apartments, then eventually, I bought my first three hundred unit portfolio in the Midwest.

 If you do not feel successful, ask yourself: